Under Task 4.1 of the WP4 of PIANOFORTE, there are annual calls for proposals to host short training courses.

 Timetable and submission of applications:

 The date for submitting application will be announced in Autumn every year.
 The proposal should be made by completing the enclosed proposal form including annexes I-II, following the instructions given on the template, and submitted to email@example.com.
-The deadline for applications has been extended to 31st December 2023.
+The deadline for applications is 30st November 2024.
 All applicants will receive a receipt as acknowledgment of their application.

 Financial details Financial support from PIANOFORTE will be available for personnel (additional PM of a PIANOFORTE beneficiary and/or honoraria and expenses of lecturers), use of facilities and consumables, travel and accommodation of external lecturers, and may offer reimbursement for travel and provision of accommodation for participants.